 In our opinion, the best language exchange website is Tandem, which also has a great app for chatting with your language partners on the go.

-The best language exchange app is HelloTalk, and LanguaTalk is the best site for finding affordable language tutors.
+The best tandem language exchange app is HelloTalk, and LanguaTalk is the best site for finding affordable language tutors.
 However, this may depend on personal taste, so try them out and pick the one you like best.

 For the sake of completeness, I’ll mention those that didn’t seem as good or functional when we wrote this article.
-For instance, Verbling which used to be free but now is paid, Livemocha, Busuu, 12Speak, and Free4Talk (which is primarily for English learners).
+For instance, Verbling (which used to be free but now is paid), Livemocha, Busuu, 12Speak, and Free4Talk (which is primarily for English learners).
 My Happy Planet is decent but not yet available for many languages.
 Some sites, like Polyglot Club, appear to be best suited for people who prefer offline interactions.

 Also, be sure to sign up for our FREE language learning kit that covers all the basics of your target language.